hakanayata/journal/README.md

 ## Potential Improvements To Do

-1. Adding an animation for displaying entries
+1. Integrating Google Sign-In
-2. Implementing a feature where clicking on tags lists all the entries related to that specific tag
+2. Adding an animation for displaying entries
-3. Adding dark mode to rich text editor
+3. Implementing a feature where clicking on tags lists all the entries related to that specific tag
-4. Integrating Google Sign-In
+4. Enabling dark mode for rich text editor
 5. Allowing users to add images to their entries.
 6. By making use of Django backend, building the app's frontend with React Native and publishing it on the App Store and Play Store